Berserker66/omnitool/README.md

 For some of the modules, additional packages are required for download.

-That is git for PGU and mercurial for Pygame.
+That is git for PGU.
 In Ubuntu this can be satisfied with:
-* `sudo apt-get install mercurial`
 * `sudo apt-get install git`

 Credits for Omnitool